-NOTE PURCHASE AGREEMENTS

-Dated as of June 15, 1999
+NOTE PURCHASE AGREEMENTS Dated as of June 15, 1999

-Re: \$50,000,000 8.64% Senior Notes

-Due June 25, 2009
+Re: \$50,000,000 8.64% Senior Notes Due June 25, 2009

-FIRST AMENDMENT TO NOTE PURCHASE AGREEMENTS
+FOURTH AMENDMENT TO NOTE PURCHASE AGREEMENTS

-THIS FIRST AMENDMENT dated as of February 26, 2001 (the or this "FIRST AMENDMENT") to the Note Purchase Agreements each dated as of June 15, 1999 is between HUB GROUP, INC., a Delaware corporation ("PUBLIC HUB COMPANY"), HUB CITY TERMINALS, INC., a Delaware corporation, for itself and as successor by merger to Hub Holdings, Inc. ("HUB CHICAGO"; Public Hub Company and Hub Chicago being individually referred to herein as an "OBLIGOR" and collectively as the "OBLIGORS"), and each of the institutions which is a signatory to this First Amendment (collectively, the "NOTEHOLDERS").
+THIS FOURTH AMENDMENT dated as of March 27, 2002 (the or this "Fourth Amendment") to the Note Purchase Agreements each dated as of June 15, 1999, as amended by the First Amendment to Note Purchase Agreements dated as of February 26, 2001, the Second Amendment to Note Purchase Agreements dated as of March 30, 2001 and the Third Amendment to Note Purchase Agreements dated as of November 8, 2001, is among HUB GROUP, INC., a Delaware corporation ("Public Hub Company"), HUB CITY TERMINALS, INC., a Delaware corporation, for itself and as successor by merger to Hub Holdings, Inc. ("Hub Chicago"; Public Hub Company and Hub Chicago being individually referred to herein as an "Obligor" and collectively as the "Obligors"), and each of the institutions which is a signatory to this Fourth Amendment (collectively, the "Noteholders").